minhtriphan/LongFinBERT-base/README.md

 # LongFinBERT
 This is the implementation of the BERT model using the LongNet structure (paper: https://arxiv.org/pdf/2307.02486.pdf).

-The model is pre-trained with 10-K/Q filings of US firms from 1994 to 2018.
+The model is pre-trained with 10-K/Q filings of US firms from 1994 to 2008.
+Filings from 2009 to 2013 are used for model validation, and filings from 2013 to 2018 are used for model testing.

 # For references
 * Training is currently implemented on one A100 80GB;